Invisv-Privacy/pseudotcp/README.md

 ¹ need >= 6 samples for confidence interval at level 0.95
 ```

-It's important to note that "with pseudotcp" vs "without pseudotcp" is an extremely unfavorable comparison as "with pseudotcp" includes the overhead of not only our pseudotcp stack, but also the MASQUE connection overhead as well as the h2o proxy container and associated docker networking traversal.
+**Note:** "with pseudotcp" vs "without pseudotcp" is an unfavorable comparison as "with pseudotcp" includes the overhead of not only our pseudotcp stack, but also the MASQUE connection overhead as well as the h2o proxy container and associated docker networking traversal.

+## 📄 License

+This project is licensed under the BSD 3-Clause License - see the [LICENSE](./LICENSE) file.